 Have Questions?
 We have answers!

-SMTC is the only physical therapy clinic in the St. Louis area that offers fully integrated physical therapy, performance training and wellness services under one roof.
+SMTC is the only physical therapy clinic in the Saint Louis area that offers fully integrated physical therapy, performance training and wellness services under one roof.
 Our physical therapists, exercise physiologists and fitness trainers work hand in glove to keep our clients at the top of their game.
 SMTC is also unique in that it houses a large dance studio and is very active in the performing arts community.
-We have been a locally owned small business for 20 years!
+We have been a locally owned small business for over 21 years!

 No. The sole owners and operators of SMTC are R. Scott Van Nest, MS PT and Roberta H. Van Nest, PhD.
 Scott and Robbie launched SMTC in 2002 and work in the clinic on a daily basis.
 SMTC is the only independent, therapist-owned, family owned PT practice in St. Louis.